Bishkek: Outer neighbourhoods

 The Dordoy Bazaar, just inside the bypass highway on the north-eastern edge of the city, is a major retail and wholesale market.

 Outside the city

-The Kyrgyz Ala-Too mountain range, some 40 km away, provides a spectacular backdrop to the city; the Ala Archa National Park is only a 30 to 45 minutes drive away.
+The Kyrgyz Ala-Too mountain range, some 40 km away, provides a spectacular backdrop to the city; the Ala Archa National Park is only a 30- to 45-minute drive away.

 Distances

 Bishkek is about 300 km away directly from the country's second largest city Osh.
 However, its nearest large city is Almaty of Kazakhstan, which is 190 km to the east.
 Furthermore, it is 470 km from Tashkent (Uzbekistan), 680 km from Dushanbe (Tajikistan), and about 1,000 km each from Astana (Kazakhstan), Ürümqi (China), Islamabad (Pakistan), and Kabul (Afghanistan).

 Climate

 Bishkek has a Mediterranean-influenced humid continental climate (Köppen climate classification Dsa), as the average mean temperature in the winter is below 0 C. Average precipitation is around 440 mm per year.
 Average daily high temperatures range from 3 C in January to about 31 C during July.
 The summer months are dominated by dry periods, punctuated by the occasional thunderstorm, which produces strong gusty winds and rare dust storms.
 The mountains to the south provide a natural boundary and protection from damaging weather, as does the smaller mountain chain that runs north-west to south-east.
 In the winter months, sparse snow storms and frequent heavy fog are the dominating features.
 There are sometimes temperature inversions, during which the fog can last for days at a time.